Star Trek Voyager (VOY) Season 5

 Commentary

-There is also a disputable moral in the story.
-The longer I watched, the more I became convinced that the Millennium Gate wouldn't ever be more than what Henry Janeway disdainfully nicknamed it, a huge shopping mall.
-Given the recent failure of the biosphere experiment, I doubt that a self-sustaining building would be possible as early as 2000.
-It's not as simple as attaching a few solar panels to the outer surface.
-Nevertheless, everyone in the story, eventually even Henry Janeway himself, seems to leave aside these second thoughts.
-It was disturbing to see how the non-argument prevails that smart people have conceived this building and that it represents progress, so it can't be wrong.
-And even if the Millennium Gate were something new and inevitable, would it justify the destruction of the old?
+I think the outcome that nothing should stand in the way of progress is debatable.
+The longer I watched, the more I became convinced that the Millennium Gate wouldn't be more than what Henry Janeway disdainfully nicknamed it, a huge shopping mall.
+But no one else has any second thoughts about the megaproject.
+It has been conceived by smart people, so it can't be wrong.
+But even if the Millennium Gate is something revolutionary and inevitable, does it justify the destruction of the old?
 The episode definitely says yes.
 I wonder most of all why they didn't simply build the Millennium Gate outside the town, buying all the required land from a single farmer and avoiding all the fuss with obstinate people like Henry Janeway.
 Realistically, there would have been hundreds, maybe thousands like him.
-I would have joined them too.

 Annotations